 A Long, but not Lost, Weekend

 Only problem was the length of this show.
 When I saw the line-up posted, and by most names was written “5 minutes,” I remember thinking “Yeah, in your dreams!”
 Some spent five minutes talking about how they haven’t done stand-up in many years and couldn’t remember what they did in their act, but then it came back to them magically once they were on for a minute or two.
-The first half of the show was projected to be about 90 minutes, well they were only off by an hour.
-A show that was supposed to last from about 8:00 to 11:00, even though it actually started before 8:00, still finished at almost 1:00, and that was only because Robin kept it mercifully short at the end.
+The first half of the show was projected to be about 90 minutes; they were only off by an hour!
+A show that was supposed to last from about 8:00 to 11:00, even though it actually started before 8:00, ended just before 1:00, and that was only because Robin kept it mercifully short at the end.

 My throat is completely wrecked this Tuesday morning as we had a dinner party last night and wound up singing even MORE songs.
 On this, my seventh day of being here, I think I’ll do what God supposedly did about 10,000 years ago (according to the ever-growing anti-evolution factions in this country) on his 7th day after creating the heavens and the earth and man and woman, etc….
-I’m going to AT&T Park and watch the Giants hopefully beat the Diamondbacks!
-Ok, maybe revising history just a little.
+I’m going to watch a Giants game!
+Ok, maybe that’s not what the Bible said..

 Leave a Comment